-The Agriculture industry has the highest incidence rate of workers' compensation claims per worker in Australia.
-If you are injured while working and it was somebody else’s fault you may be likely to claim accident compensation.
+The Agriculture industry has the highest rate of workers compensation claims of any industry in Australia.
+If you are injured while working you may be able to claim accident compensation.

 Agricultural and Farming Injury Compensation

-Accident compensation is awarded to cover lost earnings, medical costs and personal loss.
+Accident compensation is awarded to cover lost earnings, medical costs and personal injury and its consequences.

-Workers in the agricultural industry are more at risk because of the nature of their work, which includes heavy machinery, unpredictable animals and distance from medical help.
+Workers in the agricultural industry are more at risk because of the nature of their work, which includes using heavy machinery, working with unpredictable animals and the distance their workplaces are from medical help.

 Types of accidents in the agricultural industry include: